-So, when the time comes to move on from your beloved Chevy Malibu (name: Ralph), the process can be difficult, to say the least.
-You can post an ad on CarGurus and sell it privately—you’ll make the most money this way—or you can take it to a dealership and offer it as a trade-in while you purchase your next four-wheeled friend.
-Without a doubt, trading in your car reduces headaches and expedites the process, but it strips you of most of your control over the transaction.
-How does the dealer come up with its value for your trade-in?
+So, when the time comes to move on from your beloved Chevy Malibu (name: Ralph) to a new set of wheels, the process can be difficult, to say the least.
+You can post an ad on CarGurus and sell it privately—you’ll make the most money this way—or you can take it to a car dealership and offer it as a trade-in while you purchase your next four-wheeled friend.
+Without a doubt, trading in a car works to reduce headaches and expedite the process.
+If you're taking out an auto loan, your trade-in can even serve as your down payment (or some of it, depending on your credit score and the new loan terms you're able to secure).
+But trading your current car in also strips you of most of your control over the transaction.
+How do car dealers determine the value of the car you're trading in?
 And, just as importantly, what’s going to happen to your car after you hand over the keys?

 The Hard Truth

 Okay, that may not be entirely fair.
-Depending on your car, a dealership might offer you a decent chunk of change.
+Depending on your current vehicle, a dealership might offer you a decent chunk of change.
 There are a lot of factors that go into a dealership’s trade-in valuation, from age and mileage to the car’s condition and the desirability of its specific make, model, and options.
-CarGurus offers a trade-in value estimate, but across the board, no dealership is going to offer you as much money for your car as you could earn selling it privately.
+CarGurus offers a trade-in value estimate, but across the board, no dealership is going to offer you as much money for your car as you could earn on a private sale.

 And there’s good reason for this.
 Dealers acquire cars from a variety of sources, with trade-ins and auctions being the two most prominent.
 To put it simply, dealerships never have any incentive to pay you more for your trade-in than they would pay to acquire the same make and model from an auction.
 This immediately caps the potential value of your car and, considering the auction price must be lower than the car’s retail price (the dealer has to make money, after all), the chances of your trade-in value exceeding its market value are effectively zero.

-Particularly if it’s trying to hit a monthly sales goal, a dealership might boost your trade-in value a bit to secure a sale, but you’ll almost certainly end up paying the difference on the negotiated sale price of your new car.
-Think of it as a balancing act: You can negotiate a lower price on a new car, or you can negotiate a higher valuation on a trade, but you shouldn’t expect to do both.
+Particularly if it’s trying to hit a monthly sales goal, a dealership might boost the value of your trade-in a bit to secure a sale, but they’ll almost certainly make up the difference when pricing your new vehicle.
+Think of it as a car-buying balancing act: You can negotiate a lower price on a new car, or you can negotiate a higher valuation on your old car, but you shouldn’t expect to do both.

 The Hidden Value